Welcome to the Angels & Entrepreneurs Summit.

 So a tiny investment transformed into a $128,000 windfall.

-Mike, if Redfin never IPO’ed, that doesn’t mean Neil would’ve been stuck holding those shares.
+Mike, if Redfin never IPO’ed, that doesn’t mean Neil could’ve been stuck holding those shares.

-When you have a piece of a hot startup, most likely a large venture capital firm or even another angel investor will offer to buy your shares.
+When you have a piece of a hot startup, most likely a large venture capital firm or even another angel investor may offer to buy your shares.

 That’s the third type of exit.